Caleb-Mauldin/Caleb-Mauldin/README.md

-👋 Hey there, I’m @Caleb-Mauldin
+👋 Hey there!

-I'm a Senior Linux Engineer who loves scripting (Perl, Python, Bash) and automation.
+I'm a Senior Linux Engineer at A2 Hosting who loves scripting (Perl, Python, Bash) and automation.

-I'm currently learning AWS and Kubernetes administration.

 You can also find me on [LinkedIn](https://www.linkedin.com/in/calebmauldin/).